 It's pretty incredible to think that the rocky platform above the gorge was once the spillway for one of QLD's most powerful waterfalls.
 Instead, the rocks are now a skeleton of carved-out channels and deep rock pools.

 I arrived for sunrise in hopes of catching the sun rising behind the mountain but instead was rewarded with a beautiful sea of cloud.
-I knew this wouldn't last long, so I grabbed a seat and waited for it to clear.

 As I sat alone, I watched in awe as the fog drew back its misty curtains to reveal a Jurassic landscape of raw, ancient beauty.
 As the rocky island slowly emerged from its nightly blanketed slumber, the gentle sound of flowing rivulets and the echo of a single bird's cry were the only sounds to commemorate this familiar morning clearing.